 This was something akin to “Pulp Fiction” being the very first movie you ever saw.

-After Dire Straits was done, I was invited to another part of the house, and I did not get the chance to see a second video that day.
-It was not until the following year, when the coveted cable line finally reached my house, that I was disabused of the notion that all videos were like “Money For Nothing.”
-It took several hours of MTV viewing, but I eventually was convinced that “Money For Nothing” was very much an exception to the average video shown on MTV.
+After Dire Straits was done, I was called away from the television and did not get the chance to see a second video that day.
+It was not until the following year, when the coveted cable line finally reached my house, that I was disabused of the notion that all videos were like “Money for Nothing.”
+It took several hours of MTV viewing, but I eventually was convinced that “Money for Nothing” was very much an exception to the average video shown on MTV.

 That ain’t workin’

 As the story goes, Dire Straits singer/songwriter/guitarist Mark Knopfler was in an electronics store when he heard an employee mocking the pretty boys on MTV who were getting money for, well, nothing.
 Bemused by the man’s rant, Knopfler started making notes of the comments, which eventually formed the bulk of the lyrics to “Money for Nothing.”